nichgalea/Meet-You-There/README.md

 These can be injected in the app through an `.env` or `.env.local` file.
 There is an `.env.sample` in the project that can be renamed and the values can be changed there.

-It is important that the variables start with the prefix `VUE_APP_`, otherwise they won't be picked up by the build and injected intp the app through Webpack's `DefinePlugin` feature.
+It is important that the variables start with the prefix `VUE_APP_`, otherwise they won't be picked up by the build and injected into the app through Webpack's `DefinePlugin` feature.
 [More info about this here.](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables)

 ## Project setup